pingcap/docs/tidb-configuration-file.md

 > **Note:**
 >
-> When using a platform that uses SystemD the default stop timeout is 90 seconds.
-Setting [`TimeoutStopSec=`](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html#TimeoutStopSec=) can be used when you need a longer timeout.
+> The duration that TiDB waits before shutting down the server is also affected by the following parameters:
 >
-> When using TiUP Cluster the default for [`--wait-timeout`](/tiup/tiup-component-cluster.md#--wait-timeout) is 120 seconds.
+> - When using a platform that employs SystemD, the default stop timeout is 90 seconds.
+If you need a longer timeout, you can set [`TimeoutStopSec=`](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html#TimeoutStopSec=).
 >
+> - When using the TiUP Cluster component, the default [`--wait-timeout`](/tiup/tiup-component-cluster.md#--wait-timeout) is 120 seconds.
+>
-> When using Kubernetes the default [`terminationGracePeriodSeconds`](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#lifecycle) is 30 seconds.
+> - When using Kubernetes, the default [`terminationGracePeriodSeconds`](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#lifecycle) is 30 seconds.

 ### `enable-global-kill` <span class="version-mark">New in v6.1.0</span>